jnorell/comment-tweaks/readme.txt

 *   Add WP editor (quicktags and/or tinymce) to comments area
 *   Filter to customize WP editor settings (buttons/appearance)

-= Bugs, Patches and Feature Requests =
+= Bugs, Patches & Feature Requests =

 Please submit any security issues found and they will be addressed.